-The Company's business operation does not involve in the significant use of natural resources, and hence has little adverse impact on the environment in this respect.
-Nonetheless, as outlined in the next section, the Company is committed to environmental protection and has adopted and implemented a number of measures to reduce the negative impact on its environment and habitat.
+The Group's business operation does not involve in the significant use of natural resources, and hence has minor adverse impact on the environment.
+Nonetheless, as outlined in the next section, the Group is committed to environmental protection and has adopted and implemented several measures to reduce the negative impact on its environment and habitat.